 Dripping Springs Visitor Center

 The steep-sided crevices, canyons and majestic spires of the Organ Mountains-Desert Peaks host stunning views, great recreation opportunities, archaeological sites and native plants found nowhere else in the world.
-The proposed Monument area also includes important historical areas including 22 miles of “Butterfield Stagecoach Trail”, Billy the Kid’s Outlaw Rock, and the International Border of the Gadston Purchase.
+The proposed Monument area also includes important historical areas including 22 miles of “Butterfield Stagecoach Trail”, Billy the Kid’s Outlaw Rock, and the International Border of the Gadsden Purchase.
 The following is a guide to visiting the natural and urban features of the region.
 Learn more about recreation, history, culture and wildlife within the national monument with the interactive map.

 What to see and do in the Monument Area

 - You can purchase a guide to day hikes in the Las Cruces/El Paso Area at the Southwest Environmental Center (SWEC) http://www.wildmesquite.org/